ender-js/website/README.md

 Building a custom platoon
 ------------
 Currently in the works is a command-line interface to building published NPM modules into the Ender.js wrapper.
-It's next-level future boss.
+It's super boss.
 We promise.
 Check out the [preview video](http://www.vimeo.com/22211892) of this in action.
 However the short explanation is that you can do this:

     $ ender -b qwery,bonzo,bean,underscore

-This creates a customized Ender platoon suited to your liking :) It's currently in alpha stages, so please be gentle.
+This creates a customized Ender build suited to your liking :) It's currently in alpha stages, so please be gentle.

 <div class="hr" id="about"></div>
 Why all this?